mreineck/ducc/README.md

     sudo apt-get install git python3 python3-pip python3-dev python3-pybind11 pybind11-dev
     pip3 install --user git+https://gitlab.mpcdf.mpg.de/mtr/ducc.git

-NOTE: compilation of the code will take a sinificant amount of time (several minutes).
+NOTE: compilation of the code will take a significant amount of time (several minutes).
 Binary packages are deliberately not made available, since much better performance can be achieved by compiling the code specifically for the detected target CPU.